Blue Velvet (song): Background

 The most successful recording of "Blue Velvet" was recorded (on May 27, 1963) and released by Bobby Vinton in August 1963, backed by Burt Bacharach and his Orchestra.
 Bobby Vinton's version reached No. 1 on the Billboard Hot 100 on 21 September 1963 and remained at No. 1 for the subsequent two weeks.
 "Blue Velvet" also afforded Vinton a No. 1 hit on the U.S. Middle-Road Singles chart, where its No. 1 tenure was eight weeks.

-Bobby Vinton's No. 3 hit in the summer of 1963, with "Blue on Blue", prompted the recording of the Blue on Blue album comprising songs featuring the word "blue" in the title.
+Bobby Vinton's No. 3 hit in the summer of 1963, "Blue on Blue", prompted the recording of the Blue on Blue album comprising songs featuring the word "blue" in the title.
 Although songwriter Bernie Wayne would recall being told by Vinton that the singer had wanted to record the song since hearing the Tony Bennett version in 1951 it was reportedly Vinton's friend, music publisher Al Gallico, who suggested "Blue Velvet" as a Blue on Blue album track and sent his secretary with a dollar to a music store to purchase the song's sheet music; an hour later, Vinton had recorded "Blue Velvet" in two takes.
 Vinton did not expect the song to be a hit, and believed that his remake of "Am I Blue?" had more sales potential.

 Vinton's version was ranked No. 5 on Billboards end of year ranking "Top Records of 1963", No. 4 on Cash Box's "Top 100 Chart Hits of 1963", and No. 8 on Cash Boxs "Top 100 Chart Hits of 1964".

 Vinton's recording failed to make the British charts when originally released, but the track's being heard in a televised ad campaign for Nivea cold cream effected a 1990 UK re-release with "Blue Velvet" reaching No. 2 on the UK Singles Chart.